prabhsingh20/react-quiz/README.md

 # The-React-Quiz

-Check out your knowledge about React with a simple react quiz in which
+Check out your React knowledge with a simple react quiz in which
 <br/>
 "useReducer" is used to manage state.